Confusion Is Sex

 Confusion Is Sex is the debut studio album by American noise rock band Sonic Youth.
 It was released in 1983 by Neutral Records.
+In contrast with the band's later excursions into more melodic noise rock, this album features a more lo-fi, avant-garde sound emblematic of the no wave genre that the band originally emerged from.

+Sonic Youth formed after the meeting of guitarist Thurston Moore and bassist Kim Gordon, who would eventually recruit guitarist Lee Ranaldo, who additionally plays bass on the album, which would be the only time this happened during the band's career.
+This album would be recorded after the release of their Eponymous debut EP the previous year.

-It has been referred to as an important example of the no wave genre.
-AllMusic called it "lo-fi to the point of tonal drabness, as the instruments seem to ring out in only one tone, that of screechy noise".
+The album has been referred to as an important example of the no wave genre, but has been met with a polarized critical reception in the decades since it was first released.

-Background and recording
+Background

+Upon arriving in New York City in 1977, guitarist Thurston Moore quickly became involved in the local music scene, forming The Coachmen, which broke up shortly after forming.
+After the breakup of The Coachmen, Moore would meet bassist Kim Gordon, and form the band that would become Sonic Youth.
+They would later recruit Lee Ranaldo, who they discovered after watching him perform with Glenn Branca.

+Branca would prove to be critical to the band in their early history, who signed the band to his Neutral Records.
+While with Neutral, they would record their Eponymous debut EP and their debut album, Confusion is Sex.

+Recording

 Confusion Is Sex was recorded by Wharton Tiers in his Chelsea studio (which he had set up in the basement of a building where he worked as a superintendent).
 It was mostly recorded during Jim Sclavunos' brief tenure as drummer for the band, and he appears on drums for most of the album.
 As the sessions drew to a close, Sclavunos chose to quit and Bob Bert was invited back.
 Bert appeared on "Making the Nature Scene" and the live Stooges cover version of "I Wanna Be Your Dog".
 Confusion Is Sex is the only Sonic Youth album on which guitarist Lee Ranaldo plays bass, specifically on the song "Protect Me You".

 The lyrics to "The World Looks Red" were written by Michael Gira of the band Swans, who would later reuse the same lyrics on the song "The World Looks Red/The World Looks Black" on that band's 2016 album The Glowing Man.

 Ranaldo recorded the track "Lee Is Free" solo at home on two tape recorders.